dansteingart/nodeforwarder/README.md

 # Node Forwarder
-A simple serialport to restful interface
+A simple serialport to RESTful interface.

 ## Overview
 Serial ports, bless their robust and simple yet legacy bound hearts, are one to one.
 Once a program connects to a serial port, without 1337 skills, only one program can attach to it.
 This is not inherently good nor bad, it just is.
 But in certain contexts, it is a less than helpful limitation.